Eye On Cherokee

 Find out more

-Eye on Cherokee focuses on news from within Cherokee County Georgia.
+Eye on Cherokee focuses on news from within Cherokee, Cobb & surrounding counties in North Georgia.
 We offer both editorial and video news.
-Our field reporter Salvatore Insinga covers our video news and our editorial staff is headed by our Chief Editor Carly Shipp.
+Our field reporters cover our video news and our editorial staff is headed by our Chief Editor Salvatore Insinga.

 We would love to advertise your business on our page.